 A Shared Past

-The Bnai Zion Medical Center, a regional medical care facility, has been treating the population of Haifa and Northern Israel, Jews, Druze, Muslim and Christian Arabs and Baha'is alike for nearly 90 years.
-Its history must be told along with the history of Haifa because they are so closely intertwined.
+The Bnai Zion Medical Center, a regional medical care facility, has been treating the population of Haifa and Northern Israel, Jews, Druze, Muslim and Christian Arabs and Baha'is alike for nearly 100 years.
+Its history is closely intertwined with the city itself.

 Haifa's First Jewish Hospital 1922 - 1932

-When established in 1922 by the Hadassah Medical Organization, the facility was the first and only Jewish hospital in the city.
-Its beginning was modest: 36 beds in a rented building.
+Established in 1922 by the Hadassah Medical Organization as the first and only Jewish hospital in the city, its beginning was modest: 36 beds in

 Expansion Begins 1942